Sparse Classification: a scalable discrete optimization perspective: Numerical experiments: Scalability and Support Recovery

-The computational tests were performed on a computer with Xeon @2.3GhZ processors, 8 cores, 8GB RAM.
-Algorithms were implemented in Julia 0.4.6 \citep{bezanson2014julia,LubinDunningIJOC}, a technical computing language, and \eqref{eqn:cio} was solved with Gurobi 6.5.2 \citep{gurobi}.
-We interfaced Julia with Gurobi using the Julia package JuMP 0.14.1 \citep{dunning2015jump} and compared our method with the Lasso implementation provided by the GLMNet package \citep{friedman2013glmnet}.
+The computational tests were performed on a computer with Xeon @2.3GhZ processors, 1 core, 8GB RAM.
+Algorithms were implemented in Julia { 1.0} \citep{LubinDunningIJOC}, a technical computing language, and Problem \eqref{eqn:cio} was solved with Gurobi { 8.1.0} \citep{gurobi}.
+We interfaced Julia with Gurobi using the Julia package JuMP { 0.21.1} \citep{dunning2015jump}. { Since our sparse regularized formulation \eqref{eqn:sparse_reg_class} comprises 2 hyperparameters, $\gamma$ and $k$, that control the degree of regularization and sparsity respectively, we compare our method with the ElasticNet formulation

+which similarly contains 2 hyper parameters and can be computed efficiently by the \verb|glmnet| package \citep{friedman2013glmnet}.
+For a fair comparison, we cross-validate $\lambda$ and $\alpha$ using the same procedure as $\gamma$ and $k$ described in Section \ref{ssec:cv.detail}.}